GeckoNickDeveloper/BluetoothTagChain/README.md

 # BTC (Bluetooth Tag Chain)

 BTC is born with the idea of transmit small quantity of data between two devices via [Bluetooth]('https://www.bluetooth.com/').
 It's also inspired by [JSON]('https://en.wikipedia.org/wiki/JSON') but tries to be more lightweight.
-The main drowback of BTC is that strings value are very limited in order to communicate the minimum sensitive informations.

 > It's very important  to specify that BTC supports **mixed lists**:<br>
 > different data types can be included to the list, including more lists<br>
 ## Specific
 This data rappresentation is based on those 3 data types:
- - numbers
+ - Numbers
- - strings
+ - Strings
- - booleans
+ - Booleans
 ## Syntax
 There are few sintax rules, but they are very strict:
 > Each tag must start with `@`<br>